By: Jacquie Skona

-Head face down on the mat, you start in child’s pose.
-The usual.
+Head face down on the mat, you start in child’s pose, the one most instructors start with.
 It opens the hips and shoulders and is supposed to make you feel grounded, at peace.
 But peace couldn’t possibly exist in a room just shy of one hundred degrees.
 This class just began yet here you sit in this uncomfortable position, feeling small beads of sweat form along your forehead and limbs.
 Focus on your breathing, you tell yourself – or was that the instructor who said that?
 Either way, the Ujjayi pranayama breath, the breath of victory, begins to calm your chaotic mind.
 Thank God for the air.
 Thank God for your lungs that can breathe it.

 Slowly move toward table-top position, says the instructor, and you open your eyes to a soft gaze, placing your hands beneath your shoulders and your knees beneath your hips.
 You like that you are aligned perfectly – five minutes in, and your perfectionist nature is going steady.
 You like the assurance that comes with doing things right – it makes you feel like nothing you ever did was wrong.
 Never mind that yoga is supposed to be about embracing imperfection, feeling okay with your weaknesses.

 You become more aware of your body, and it scares you.
 It has a past, like you.
-It has felt the fingertips of young men whose names you can’t always remember, depending on how much you drank that night.
-You feel ashamed of this – shame on you.
-Think of how the guys at school would call you slut, whore, loose if they knew.
-Slut.
-This is a name reserved for women, a scarlet letter we get handed like a gift, but there is no joy in receiving it.
-Catholicism forbids your actions.
-You know the good girls at school wear their true love waits purity rings because that is what guarantees a happy marriage.
-Guys don’t want girls who have had multiple partners; don’t you know.
+It’s felt the fingertips of young men whose names you can’t always remember depending on how much you drank that night.
+You feel ashamed of this – think of how the guys at school would call you slut, whore, loose if they knew.
+Think of how Catholicism forbids it, how the good girls at school wear their true love waits purity rings because that is what guarantees a happy marriage.
+Guys don’t want girls who have had multiple partners; you’ve heard it before.
 You are unwanted.

 The instructor says to begin cat-cow movements, shrinking the shoulders down and caving the spine in, then opening them up and looking toward the front windows.
-Every time you move from cat to cow pose, the sunlight pours in, hitting your face, and you breathe in the cinnamon-smell of incense traveling its way from the top of the fireplace to the very corner of the room where your mat lies.
+Every time you move from cat to cow pose, the sunlight pours in, hitting your face, and you breathe in the cinnamon-smell of incense that is traveling its way from the Buddha statue on top of the fireplace to the very corner of the room where your mat lies.
 It’s glorious, that smell.
-Reminds you of autumn, things changing, you could be changing.
+Reminds you of autumn.

 You hope for a brief second the guy behind you is checking you out, will ask your number over by the locker room after class.
 In your head, you laugh at how ridiculous you are.
 Why is it you crave validation from the male eye like a drug?
-Who taught you to be this way?
-You don’t attempt to answer these questions.
-They embarrass you too much.
+You don’t attempt to answer this question.
+It embarrasses you too much.

 The class continues and you don’t have time to think anymore – you are only body, composed of merely skin and bone and muscle.
 You feel okay with this.
 High crescent, twist to the right, forward fold, same thing on the other side.
 Chaturangas separate each sequence and you gulp in air during up dog, using your core to slide back into down dog.
 Then comes inversion time – it’s crow pose, bakasana.
 You plant your hands shoulder-width distance on the front of your mat and rest your knees on your triceps, tilting forward and staring at a fleck of dust on the wood floor in front of you.
 You try to focus, but fear settles in.
 You don’t feel strong enough for this.
 You hold it for three whole seconds – your personal best – before falling flat on your face.
 You get back up quickly.
 No one really noticed; they were too focused on holding their own crows, facing their own fears.